Sunday, 10 May 2020

 Around the same time I also remember joining a Facebook group called The Khemit School of Ancient Mysticism.
 Khemit is the ancient name of Egypt while Khemitology is the field of study into the alternative view of its history of research.
 It was founded by Abd’el Hakim Awyan, whom Larry knew in person and had told us about.
 What attracted me is how Khemitology seems more rich, colourful, mystical, and spiritual; also how it contradicts the academic field of Egyptology.
 Academia, after all, can very well be looked upon as a corporation of controlled knowledge in which no one is allowed to think outside of its preconceived box.
 You see, they first try to convince you there is a box, then they challenge you to think outside it.
 The truth is, there was never a box; there is no box and there never will be.
 Your only limitation lies in who you think you are — your ego.
 Or in the exact words of proverb from the Egyptian Book Of The Dead: “You are limited only by who you think you are.”

-On a parallel note, check Choosing Art Over Corporate and Academia to know why I personally did just that.
+Choosing Art Over Corporate and Academia to know why I personally did just that.

 One more related topic to come across then was the mysterious Cocaine Mummies.
-What an intriguing topic that truly is.
+What a truly intriguing topic that is.
 You see, two of the substances found in those mummies were known to be derived only from American plants — cocaine from Erythroxylon coca as well as nicotine from Nicotiana tabacum.
 If such compounds found their way to Egypt before Columbus, then mayhap transatlantic journeys were an actual possibility.
 Until today, no one has a solid answer or explanation.

 Secret Societies and Science